Inside Nick Cannon’s plan to become the most powerful man in media

 “I never wanted to be in front of the camera,” he says.
 “I was always fascinated by the likes of the people who ran things behind the scenes.”

-When it comes to TV, Cannon has certainly made smart business moves attaching himself to successful shows, like The Masked Singer and America’s Got Talent, where he served as a host for eight seasons.
+When it comes to TV, Cannon has certainly made smart business moves attaching himself to successful shows, such as The Masked Singer and America’s Got Talent, where he served as a host for eight seasons.
 And Wild ‘n Out showed that Cannon is able to deliver as a show creator as well.

 But daytime TV is a completely different beast than a primetime improv gameshow.

-Cannon charts his early path toward his aim to become the most powerful man in media, and why he thinks his spin on daytime talk may get him even closer to that goal.
+Cannon charts his early path toward his aim to become the most powerful man in media and why he thinks his spin on daytime talk may get him even closer to that goal.

 The young executive

-Note: Editor’s note: This story was written and scheduled to be published prior to the emergence of a video in which Nick Cannon shared antisemitic views on an episode of “Cannon’s Class,” his YouTube talk show.
-The video was filmed last year, but came to light over the weekend.
-We learned of the controversy after this article had been published, as well as Cannon’s history of praising antisemite Louis Farrakhan.
-On Monday afternoon, Cannon spoke again with Fast Company about his comments, and that conversation is here.